There are some of us who see a big, beautiful body of water and think,

 whitewater rafting adventures

-in and of itself, Big Bend National Park is a dream for outdoor enthusiasts.
-The canyon was carved by the Rio Grande and is the premier kayaking and paddling destination in the park.
+in and of itself, Big Bend National Park is a dream for outdoor enthusiasts and one of the best places to kayak in the U.S. The canyon was carved by the Rio Grande and is the premier kayaking and paddling destination in the park.
 There are plenty of outfitters in and around Big Bend National Park that offer rafting and canoe trips down the river, offering an unparalleled perspective of these massive, majestic canyon calls.
 Of course, if you prefer to stay on land, there is also a beautiful hiking trail that winds along the river, against the sheer rock faces of this otherworldly gorge.
 The cliffs also keep the trail and river shaded, providing a much more pleasant recreation experience than on other, more exposed adventures in the park.

 Apostle Islands, Wisconsin, USA